abdisalanfirin/Web-Vulnerabilities-and-Hardening/Readme.md

     - If the user/password combination is correct, it will return a successful message.
     - If the user/password combination is incorrect, it will return the message, "Invalid credentials.

+    Open a browser before capturing traffic
    ![Wrong username and password inter](./Images/snap-7.PNG)

+    Capturing traffic on proxy
    ![Wrong username and password catch](./Images/snap-8.PNG)

+    Sending capturing traffic to intruder on proxy
    ![Highlighting the username and passowrd](./Images/snap-9.PNG)

 I Use the web application tool Burp Suite, specifically the Burp Suite Intruder feature, to determine if any of the administrator accounts are vulnerable to a brute force attack on this web application.